 Police confirm ‘very low levels’ of drugs left in festival amnesty bins13th June 2018

-North Wales Police Chief Inspector, Mark Armstrong, also suggested that festival goers “don’t even try” to bring drugs into events since sniffer drugs have been introduced.
+North Wales Police Chief Inspector Mark Armstrong also suggested that festival goers “don’t even try” to bring drugs into events since the introduction of sniffer dogs.

-He said in a statement that “the amount of drugs handed in has been very low level.
-When festival goers see the presence of a ‘drugs dog’ and realise they are going to be searched then I think they don’t even try.”
+He said in a statement: “the amount of drugs handed in has been very low level.
+When

 Other substances left in the drugs amnesty bins included talcum powder and cement.

 Gottwood takes place in an incredible woodland location on the North Wales island of Anglesey, with stunning views out across the Irish Sea.
 This year’s event featured a stage hosted by one of Manchester’s favourite clubs, Hidden.

 After taking place this past weekend alongside Parklife and Download, North Wales Police praised Gottwood fans after the festival was virtually incident free.
 Police also confirmed the festival basked in glorious sunshine throughout.

 Gottwood organisers also confirmed the festival will return for its 10th birthday on 6th-9th June 2019, with £100 super early bird tickets already available.

 The Chief Inspector’s full statement is shown below: